 \subsection{Open Source Software policies}

-Policies supporting adoption and collaboration of OSS can take many shapes, and have been surveyed on several occasions through the years.
-Bouras et al. (\citeyear{bouras2014policy}) qualitatively survey several policies in the European context, highlighting policies on the local and regional, national, and European levels of government.
-Blind et al. (\citeyear{blind2021impact}) also surveyed the OSS policies among EU countries, while also investigating Brazil, China, India, Japan, South Korea and the USA to contrast results.
-In more recent works, Thévenet (\citeyear{thevenet2024progress}) surveyed EU countries as part of the EU commissions Open Source Observatory project.
+Policies supporting the adoption and collaboration with OSS can take many forms and have been surveyed on several occasions over the years.
+Bouras et al.~\cite{bouras2014policy} qualitatively survey several policies in the European context, highlighting policies on the local and regional, national, and European levels of government.
+Blind et al.~\cite{blind2021impact} also surveyed the OSS policies among EU countries, while also investigating Brazil, China, India, Japan, South Korea and the USA to contrast results.
+In more recent works, Thévenet~\cite{thevenet2024progress} surveyed EU countries as part of the EU Commission's Open Source Observatory project.

-From a more quantitative perspective, The Center for Strategic \& International Studies (CSIS) presented a mapping over 669 OSS policies globally across various countries, reporting a clear increase its former mapping 2010~\citep{lostri2023gov}.
-The policies most commonly come in the form of parliamentary bills, directives and regulations, strategies (general or OSS specific), or more informal expressions of support for OSS.
-The policies typically focus on Research and Development (R\&D), and procurement where the latter is evenly distributed between advisory and mandatory requirements on OSS adoption.
+From a more quantitative perspective, the Centre for Strategic \& International Studies (CSIS) presented a mapping of 669 OSS policies across 69 countries, reporting a clear increase compared to its 2010 mapping~\cite {lostri2023gov}.
+The policies most commonly take the form of parliamentary bills, directives and regulations, strategies (general or OSS-specific), or more informal expressions of support for OSS.
+The policies typically focus on Research and Development (R\&D) and procurement, with the latter evenly split between advisory and mandatory requirements for OSS adoption.
 The report notes an increasing trend for the former since 2013.

-As highlighted above, gaining the support and endorsement from policy makers is critical for public sector entities~\citep{cassell2008governments, silic2017open}.
-The way, however, in how such support and endorsement is engraved and formulated differs.
-Van Loon and Toshkov (\citeyear{van2015adopting}) report how national legislation prescribing a non-mandatory OSS adoption has little effect on the local level if the buy-in from local leadership is limited.
-An earlier report from the Finnish context showed the opposite, in how there was a general interest in OSS adoption among the municipalities, while the interest and support from central government was limited~\citep{valimaki2005empirical}.
+As highlighted above, gaining the support and endorsement of policymakers is critical for public sector entities~\cite{cassell2008governments, silic2017open}.
+The way, however, in which such support and endorsement is engraved and formulated differs.
+Van Loon and Toshkov~\cite{van2015adopting} report that national legislation prescribing non-mandatory OSS adoption has little effect at the local level when buy-in from local leadership is limited.
+An earlier report from the Finnish context showed the opposite: a general interest in OSS adoption among municipalities, while interest and support from the central government were limited~\cite{valimaki2005empirical}.